Tools for Academic Writing

 TeX and LaTeX have long been the standard for academic writing in fields that need to represent mathematical equations.
 They are extremely powerful for creating PDF/print documents, but are complex with steep learning curves which can make collaboration difficult.
 The source code of LaTeX documents are not necessarily easy to read or preview until compiled.

-Code notebooks
+Code Notebooks

 - R Markdown (with Bookdown for creating larger documents)